matiasmercado-ar/k8s-lpasr/README.md

 ## 🧑‍🎓 Author

-Updated version of this configuration: https://kubernetes.io/blog/2019/03/15/kubernetes-setup-using-ansible-and-vagrant/
+This is an updated version of this configuration from 2019: https://kubernetes.io/blog/2019/03/15/kubernetes-setup-using-ansible-and-vagrant/

 ---